 To foster and increase a feeling of community among alumni of the entire University.

-To maintain an educational relationship between alumni and the University.
+To assist in the financial support of the University and provide leadership in promotion of the needs of the institution.

 To honor distinguished alumni whose outstanding achievements and service to humanity have brought reputational credit to the University.